acstud/lab2/README.md

 ## How to fix the error "cudaErrorNoKernelImageForDevice"?

-This error is caused by that the CUDA compiler using a higher [compute capabilities](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#compute-capabilities) than the GPU support.
+This error is caused by the fact that the CUDA compiler is using a higher [compute capabilities](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#compute-capabilities) than the GPU supports.
 You can find your GPU model by typing:

 ```console
 lspci | grep VGA
 ```

-On the login node (e.g. login1.hpc.tudelft.nl) , you should find the GPU model is "Quadro K2200".
-You can find the maximum supported compute capability for K2200 is 5.0 in this [link](https://developer.nvidia.com/cuda-gpus).
-The [default compute capability](https://stackoverflow.com/questions/28932864/cuda-compute-capability-requirements) for CUDA 11.x is 5.2, which is a little higher than the device can support.
+On the login node (e.g. login1.hpc.tudelft.nl), you should find that the GPU model is "Quadro K2200".
+You can find out that the maximum supported compute capability for the K2200 is 5.0 using this [link](https://developer.nvidia.com/cuda-gpus).
+The [default compute capability](https://stackoverflow.com/questions/28932864/cuda-compute-capability-requirements) for CUDA 11.x is 5.2, which is a little higher than what the device can support.

-So you need to tell the CUDA compiler that I want to use lower compute capability to compile my code.
+So you need to tell the CUDA compiler that you want to use a lower compute capability to compile your code.
 You can configure this at the cmake stage:

 ```console
 cmake3 -DCMAKE_CUDA_FLAGS="-arch=compute_50" ..